In this guide, I’ll analyze the latest Ford F-150 generations, revealing the best years of the F-150 to buy and the worst Ford F-150 years to avoid.

 The Worst Years: 2011, 2012, 2013

-With nearly 2000 owner-reported complaints in NHTSA, low J.D.
-Power, VehicleHistory, and Cars.com ratings, 2011, 2012, and 2013 are the Ford F-150 years you should avoid.
+Now, let’s talk about the years that might make you want to hide your wallet.
+With nearly 2000 owner-reported complaints to NHTSA and low ratings across the board (J.D.
+Power, VehicleHistory, Cars.com – we’re looking at you), 2011, 2012, and 2013 are the F-150 years you might want to avoid.

 Best & Worst Years for Ford F-150 13th Generation (2015-2020)